Wordpress as a CMS - Introduction

 - Choosing WordPress: “ooo doesn’t she LOOK fine?”

-- Choosing Wordpress: “She’s got guts”
+- Choosing WordPress: “She’s got guts”

-Here’s the promised first post in a series of articles I am going to write over the next month about the challenges and benefits of using Wordpress as a content-management system (CMS).
+Here’s the promised first post in a series of articles I am going to write over the next month about the challenges and benefits of using WordPress as a content-management system (CMS).

 Now I know that this topic has been covered fairly well already on the blogosphere - I’m not so naive as to think that I’m somehow setting a trend by writing this series!
 I am writing this series primarily as an excercise of recording for my own benefit some of the problems I ran into and the solutions I came up with in the process of designing a wordpress cms website.